aditihingmire/Simple-Phishing-URL-Detector-project-/README.md

 # Simple-Phishing-URL-Detector-project-
-A basic Python project that checks a URL for suspicious words or patterns and labels it as Safe or Suspicious.
+The Simple Phishing URL Detector is a beginner-friendly Python project that checks whether a URL contains common suspicious words or patterns used in phishing websites.
+It analyzes the entered URL and displays a basic result as Safe or Suspicious.